WELCOME FROM CEO

 The team strive to inspire a new generation of home-grown energy, fit for the needs of every UK home and community.

-The aim of MCS Charitable Foundation is to protect and conserve the environment, by increasing confidence and awareness amongst the UK public of the value of renewables and low carbon technology.
+The aim of The MCS Foundation is to protect and conserve the environment, by increasing confidence and awareness amongst the UK public of the value of renewables and low carbon technology.

 Their vision is a world where everyone has access to affordable and reliable renewable energy and low carbon technologies – for the benefit of our environment, our communities and the UK public.